-1. Project name:

-2. Lead researcher:

-3. Data steward UvA EB/ASE-RI/ABS-RI:

-For the above-mentioned project, UvA EB will ensure that accordance with the law (especially the Algemene Verorda UvA guidelines and the EB RDM protocol outside Figsha ening Persoonsgegevens), the

-a local storage within UvA EB and that the data steward of UvA EB is the only person able to access the data.

-a storage facility elsewhere (information on location and access are known to the Data Steward).
-Location:

-The storage is done outside Figshare for the following reasons:
+2. Lead researcher:3.
+Data steward UvA EB/ASE-RI/ABS-RI: For the above-mentioned project, UvA EB will ensure that the data is stored safely and in accordance with the law (especially the Algemene Verordening Persoonsgegevens ), the UvA guidelines and the EB RDM protocol outside Figshare at: a local storage within UvA EB and that the data steward of UvA EB is the only person able to access the data. a storage facility elsewhere (information on location and access are known to the Data Steward).
+Location: The storage is done outside Figshare for the following reasons: Signatures Name: External data storage party Name: Data Steward UvA EB/ASE- RI/ABS-RI Date: Place: Date: Place: Name: Director Research Institute Date: Place:

-Signatures

-Name: External data storage party Name: Data Steward UvA EB/ASE- RI/ABS-RI

-Date: Place: Date: Place:

-Name: Director Research Institute

-Date: Place: